 Another note; I’ve seen many other bloggers create their oversized photos with engineered prints for about 3 dollars.
 The lady at Office Depot did confirm that a 24″ by 36″ engineered print was $3.50.
 BUT she highly suggested using a higher grade of paper (because a photo uses more ink and might tear the cheap engineered print paper) and this raised to price to $19 per print.
 So that is what I chose.

 My total with the frames for two engineered prints was about $60.
 I’m still pleased with that!

 The last thing I did was add letter stickers with my kids name’s and age.

-Ready to see my budget friendly DIY oversized family portraits?
+Budget friendly DIY oversized family portraits

 I hope you enjoyed this post and found it useful.
 I would love for you to save the image below to Pinterest!

 I bet if you enjoyed this post you might want to see my kids toy storage table I created in less than a day.